brandonvilla21/module-federation/README.md

 ...
 ```

 The difference between this Webpack config and the other relies on `expose` and `remote`.
-Where in the first app, we expose the component that we want to take from the first app, so in this app we specify the name of the remote app
+Where in the first app, we expose the component that we want to take from the first app, so in this app, we specify the name of the remote app

 We also need to specify the `remoteEntry.js` file from the remote host: